yechanggui/sklearn-plus/README.rst

 Sklearn plus
 --------

 Sklearn plus is an end-to-end neural network API, written in Python.
-Currently we focus on Natural Language Processing(NLP) task.
+Currently we focus on Natural Language Processing(NLP) tasks.
 It is based on Tensoflow_ and scikit-learn_.
-It assembles many preprocessing function, utils and deep learning models about NLP task.
+It assembles many preprocessing function, utils and deep learning models about NLP tasks.

-It was developed with a focus on expanding sklearn and making using deep learning model to handle NLP task easier.
+It was developed with a focus on expanding sklearn and making using deep learning model to handle NLP tasks easier.

 Features
 --------

 **End-To-End**.
 Sklearn plus is based on Tensorflow and implements many classical models.
 Also it offers easy and consistent API for specific NLP task.

 **Easy extensibility**.
-Sklearn plus inherits sklearn base class and follows sklearn API design principles.
+Sklearn plus inherits sklearn base classes and follows sklearn API design principles.
 It is easy to assemble new models, preprocessing functions and utils in it.

 .. _Tensoflow: https://www.tensorflow.org/
 .. _scikit-learn: http://scikit-learn.org/stable/

 Contributing pull requests
 --------